 Impressed by what he heard, Gounod gave Renoir a place in the choir as well as private singing lessons and offered to give the boy a complete musical education.

 But Renoir’s father was a tailor of modest means and the family could not afford to take up the offer.
-And anyway, as the painter’s daughter Jean later wrote, her father “had a feeling that he was not made for that sort of thing” – life as a performer.
+And anyway, as the painter’s son Jean later wrote, her father “had a feeling that he was not made for that sort of thing” – life as a performer.

 So Renoir left school at the age of thirteen and became an apprentice at a porcelain factory where he learned to decorate plates with bouquets of flowers.